k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Kubernetes/02_K2cloud_on-prem_K8s_Installation.md

 The Baremetal Blueprint article published to [K2view's blueprint GitHub repository](https://github.com/k2view/blueprints/blob/main/baremetal) provides comprehensive guidance for deploying a K2view Fabric Kubernetes cluster on bare-metal (on-premises) infrastructure.
 It outlines the two supported installation options — single-node and multi-node clusters — using purpose-built setup scripts, and details the prerequisites, tools, and execution steps required for each.

-You'll need to clone this repository as described later in this article, if you don't mind.
+You'll need to clone this repository as described later in this article.

 ---